focusaurus/chaimel/README.md

 **No**, I left out abbreviations such as `eql`, `lt` `gt` because I hate abbreviations.
 Use the full words and use `deepEqual` instead of `eql`.
 Having both `equal` and `eql` with different semantics is error-prone, hard to remember, and confusing to read.

+## Browser Support

+The code is designed to work in node.js or in the browser via [browserify](http://browserify.org).
+If you want vanilla browser support, file and issue and I can add the neccessary boilerplate.

 ## Contributing

 - tests: `npm test`